Q: What is AWS CloudHSM?

 Q: How many crypto operations per second can CloudHSM perform?

 The performance of the individual HSMs varies based on the specific workload.
 The table below shows approximate single-HSM performance for several common cryptographic algorithms.
-You can create up to 28 HSMs in each CloudHSM Cluster, so you can achieve up to ~28x the performance of the table listed below per cluster.
+You can create additional HSMs in each CloudHSM cluster in order to achieve increased performance.
 Performance can vary based on exact configuration and data sizes, so we encourage load testing your application with CloudHSM to determine exact scaling needs.

 RSA 2048-bit sign/verify